Alarming rise of ISIS in South linked to seeds of radicalisation sown in Kerala 30 years ago

 One of the first known cases was reported in Tamil Nadu.
 This was the case of Haja Fakkruddin, a resident of Cuddalore who left for Syria in early 2014 through Singapore to be part of the ISIS.
 This was followed by a series of events related to the group and there was an image on the social media that went viral, in which several youth were seen posing with ISIS merchandise.
 The image was shot in front of a Mosque in Thondi.
 A closer look at the Haja case would reveal that he was radicalised by a group based in Cuddalore.

 The NIA has been probing these case in-depth and during the raids and searches have recovered incriminating material.
 The recoveries also point towards the depth of the radicalisation.
-For instance during the various searches, literature relating to the ISIS had been found.
+For instance during the various searches, literature relating to ISIS had been found.
 Speeches of the 20th century Islamist thinker Abul Ala Maududi have been found in the possession of several youth.
 Further the police have also seized compact discs which had the speeches of radical elements such as Anwar Al Awlaki and Abdul Raheem Green.

-In a chargesheet that was filed in 2016, the NIA speaks about the role of Mohammad Naseer, a computer engineer in his mid 20s.
+In a chargesheet that was filed in 2016, the NIA speaks about the role of Mohammad Naseer, a computer engineer in his mid-20s.
 Naseer was heading to Libya from Sudan, but was apprehended and later deported to India.

 He did his computer engineering from the MNM college in Chennai.
 It was at this time that he would visit a mosque at Chennai which was run by the Tamil Nadu Thowheed Jamath, non-political Islamic Organisation that preaches a puritanical version of Islam.